ardentperf/cnpg-playground/lab/README.md

 Besides trying fewer CPUs or less memory, there are also some options like bursting instance families or lower cost instance families like GCP's E2 family.
-Note that even with 4 CPUs, CNPG sandbox baseline cpu utilization might run hot (maybe over 50% depending on what you're doing) - so if you try a bursting instance class then keep an eye on your cpu usage and your instance's baseline utilization for burst.
+Note that even with 4 CPUs, CNPG playground baseline cpu utilization might run hot (maybe over 50% depending on what you're doing) - so if you try a bursting instance class then keep an eye on your cpu usage and your instance's baseline utilization for burst.